 He climbed aboard one of Dublin’s famous horse drawn taxis and said to the driver -“Hurry, I’m almost late … drive fast”.
 Of they went at a furious pace and Huxley sat back in his seat and closed his eyes.
 After a while Huxley opened his eyes and glanced out the window to notice that they were going in the wrong direction.
 Realizing that he hadn’t told the driver where to take him he called out ‘do you know where you’re going’.
 The driver replied “No your honor, but I am driving very fast.’

-As I thought about this unique eating experience, I remembered an event that happened when I was home on Christmas break in college.
-My friend’s father had recently purchased a Ford Model-T. If you’ve never heard of the Model-T, it is widely considered the first affordable car ever produced, enjoying a production run from October 1, 1908 to May 26, 1927.
-Now, as you might imagine, one does not purchase a Model-T nowadays for its speed.
+One time when I was in college on Christmas break, a friend’s father had recently purchased a Ford Model-T. If you’ve never heard of the Model-T, it is widely considered to be the first affordable car ever produced, enjoying a production run from October 1, 1908 to May 26, 1927.
+Now, as you might imagine, one does not purchase a Model-T these days for its speed.
 In fact, the top speed for the Model T is about 40 mph, though on that December day when my friend invited me to ride in theirs, I would say we never went above 15 mph.
-What’s the connection to grapes?
 During that slow ride I noticed things about the neighborhood I had never noticed before.

 Stuart Strachan Jr.